How to Write a College Application Resume (+ Examples)

 • SAT Scores >1300

-Expert Hint: If you’ve already graduated once, present your university projects, relevant coursework, internships, and other achievements you can pull from your time studying.
+Expert Hint: If you’ve already graduated from college, present your university projects, relevant coursework, scholarships, and other achievements you can pull from your time studying.

-4. List Activities on a Resume for College Applications
+3. List Work Experience on a Resume for College Applications

-These high school resume for college show how:
+These examples of high school resumes for college show how:

 Good Example